Navy Seals vs. Zombies: Plot

 As the helicopters fly off, Margaret turns into a zombie and attacks, causing the helicopter to crash.
-The SEALs, set out to extract agent Thomas' asset with Amanda and Dave following.
-The SEALs make it to their objective point where they meet Larry, a security guard, and leads them to where there need to go.
-While making their way to the objective and continue fighting hordes of zombies, AJ is bitten so he gives Amanda his sidearm for when he turns.
-The SEALs locate Rebecca, Thomas' asset but before they leave, she needs a sample from one of the zombies in order to produce a vaccine.
-Sheer orders the blockade of any passage that leads out of the city and bridges to be blown up to avoid the infection to spread across the country.
+The SEALs set out to extract agent Thomas' asset with Amanda and Dave following.
+The SEALs make it to their objective point where they meet Larry, a security guard, who leads them to where there need to go.
+While making their way to the objective, continuing fighting hordes of zombies, AJ is bitten, so he gives Amanda his sidearm for when he turns.
+The SEALs locate Rebecca, Thomas' asset, but before they leave, she needs a sample from one of the zombies in order to produce a vaccine.
+Sheer orders the blockade of any passage that leads out of the city and bridges to be blown up to avoid the infection spreading across the country.

 En route to the extraction point, Dave is killed.
-Having a sample from one of the zombies, the team prepares to leave but not before spotting AJ and Amanda outside, Carl ask Pete to let him go after him in which Pete grants.
-Carl, reaches to AJ and Amanda, but are attacked by zombies, so Carl stays back and holds them off, giving AJ and Amanda enough time to get to the helicopter with the remaining SEALs.
+Having a sample from one of the zombies, the team prepares to leave but not before spotting AJ and Amanda outside.
+Carl asks Pete to let him go after him, which Pete grants.
+Carl reaches to AJ and Amanda, but is attacked by zombies, so Carl stays back and holds them off, giving AJ and Amanda enough time to get to the helicopter with the remaining SEALs.

-The remaining survivors board the helicopter, and AJ reveals to Pete that he is infected, insisting at staying behind.
-Pete tells him to get on the chopper saying he isn't leaving him behind again and that the scientist may have the cure, AJ complies and boards the chopper.
-As chopper flies away, missiles strike the city.
+The remaining survivors board the helicopter, and AJ reveals to Pete that he is infected, insisting the he stays behind.
+Pete tells him to get on the chopper, saying he isn't leaving him behind again and that the scientist may have the cure.
+AJ complies and boards the chopper.
+As the chopper flies away, missiles strike the city.

-At the United States Capitol, agent Thomas is meeting with Senators regarding the outbreak revealing that AJ along with the other SEALs are immune to the infection due to given shots that changes their molecular structure making them immune.
-AJ, finally having return home, reunites with Emily.
-AJ finally decides on a name for his son, and names him Carl.
+At the United States Capitol, agent Thomas is meeting with Senators regarding the outbreak, revealing that AJ, along with the other SEALs, are immune to the infection due to given shots that changes their molecular structure making them immune.
+AJ, finally having returned home, reunites with Emily.
+AJ finally decides on a name for his son: Carl.